farique1/msx-basic-dignified/README.md

 Underscores `_` can only be used at the end of a line and they are deleted when the line is joined.
 They are useful to join broken instructions like `IF THEN ELSE`, long quotes or anything that must form a single command on the converted code.
 `endif`s can be used (not obligatory) but are for cosmetical or organisational purpose only.
 They must be alone on their lines and are removed upon conversion without any validation regarding to their `IF`s.
 If they are not alone and are not part of a `DATA`, `REM` or `QUOTE` they will generate a warning but will not be deleted. `endif`s that are part of any of the previous commands but are alone on a line due to a line break will be deleted.
 Numbers at the start of a line will be removed, generate a warning.
 Numbers at the beginning of a line after an underscore break `_` will be preserved but numbers at the beginning of a line after a colon `:` break will be removed, even if it is part of a `REM` (there is no need to break a `REM` line with an `:` anyway)
-All of the warning situations above are highlighted with the Syntax Highlight.
+All of the warning situations above are highlighted with the MSX Syntax Highlight.

 ```BlitzBasic
 if a$ = "C" then _